305120262/ArcGISServerManageTools/README.md

 Helpful tools to manage ArcGIS Server

 ## ServiceDatasourceAdmin.py
-Use to list the current datasources used by GIS services on the ArcGIS Server site.
+The Script can be use to list the current datasources used by GIS services on the ArcGIS Server site.

+## GetServerLog
+The Script can be use to grab ArcGIS Server logs.